kallaway/100-days-of-code/r1-log.md

 Today's Progress: I finished cbtnuggets course, it took 12 hours to finish and learned so many things about exam topics.
 ASP.NET , web services, Microsoft web services and databases.

 Feelings: I have some pain behind my eye and it's coming on and off, I hope it will pass.

+Day 83 & 84 : February 25.
+2020

+Today's Progress: Completed C# course on Sololearn and watched cbtnuggets.
+Prepared for the exam generally.

+Feelings: I have just bought Mac and it's my first time, I am trying to understand how to use it, that's why it is takingmy time, I spoke with specialists for support.
+Soon, I will like I hope.